bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 ### Statistical analysis of metabolic differences

 -   Load the kos.spf file along with the original metadata-file-for-osd-subset-210615.txt file into STAMP.
 -   Compare the Arctic samples to the Northwest Atlantic samples using a Two Group test.
-Use the default Welch’s t-test with BH FDR.
-Since the number of features (i.e the KO categories) is very high, we will reduce the p-value cut-off
+Use the default Welch’s t-test with no multiple test correction.
+Since the number of features (i.e the KO categories) is very high, we will reduce the p-value cut-off to 0.01.
+Now try changing the p-value to 0.001 and create an “Extended error bar” plot to show a plot of the top differential KO categories.
+-   Q9) In the STAMP analysis of the Humann results (with kos.spf file) using a two group test with no multiple test correction applied how many significant differences are seen between the Arctic and Northwest Atlantic samples?
+-   Q10) What happens when the p-value cut-off is lowered to 0.01 for Q9?
+-   Q11) In the STAMP analysis of the Humann results with the kos.spf file, what is the most significantly different KEGG pathway?
+What is the p-value for this KEGG Pathway?
+-   Q12) Change the p-value to 0.001 and create an “Extended error bar” plot and save the image as a .png using the File->Save Plot option.

 Day 2 assigment questions <a id="questions2"></a>
 -------------------------